-In accordance with the Local Government (General) Regulation 2021 (NSW), clause 125AA, the maximum annual charge for stormwater management services levied in respect of a parcel of rateable land is for land categorised as urban residential land at \$25.00 and for businesses up to \$25.00 per 350m up to \$200.00.
+In accordance with the Local Government (General) Regulation 2021 (NSW), clause 125AA, the maximum annual charge for stormwater management services levied in respect of a parcel of rateable land is for land categorised as urban residential land at \$25.00 and for businesses up to \$25.00 per 350m2 up to \$200.00.

-Council will accrue additional revenue of \$105,625.00 per annum (same as 2022/23) for expenditure for stormwater management (assuming each business and residential assessment is charged a flat \$25.00 per assessment).
+Council will accrue additional revenue of \$154,412 per annum for expenditure for stormwater management (assuming each business and residential assessment is charged a flat \$25.00 per assessment).